Tommy Edman Preview, Player Props: Cardinals vs. Reds

 Tommy Edman At The Plate

-- Edman will look to extend his eight-game hitting streak.
-He's batting .412 in his last games.

-- Edman has reached base via a hit in 68 games this year (of 114 played), and had multiple hits in 24 of those games.
+- Edman has picked up a hit in 59.1% of his 115 games this season, with multiple hits in 20.9% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.